 Please know that it’s been a privilege being your professor this term.
-I’m teaching on campus next semester, so if you see me in the hall, please say hello!
+I’m teaching on campus again in the fall semester, so if you see me in the hall, please say hello!

-Go and look what we’re going to do on this week’s Agenda.
+Go and look what we’re going to do on this week and next week’s Agenda.